tregor/Tritonium/README.md

 [![GitHub license](https://img.shields.io/github/license/tregor/Tritonium?style=flat-square)](LICENSE)

-Tritonium is a microframework that is used by me on some projects.
+Tritonium is an MVC microframework that is used by me on some projects.

-It contains some useful services and libraries, simple templating engine and other features.
+It contains some helpful services and libraries, a simple templating engine, and other features.

 ---
 ## Navigation